joaedwar/kcp-glbc/docs/getting_started/tutorial.md

 <br>

 ## Verify sample service deployment
-1. Verify that the ingress was created after deploying the sample service:
+1. In a new terminal, verify that the ingress was created after deploying the sample service:
 ```bash
 export KUBECONFIG=.kcp/admin.kubeconfig
 ./bin/kubectl-kcp workspace use root:default:kcp-glbc-user